Pre-Treatment Methods of Samples for Radiocarbon Dating

 Fourier Transform Infrared Spectrometer (FTIR)

-Samples that have been treated with preservatives or consolidating agents will be analysed using FTIR after removal using organic solvents in a Soxhlet extraction apparatus.
+Samples that have been treated with preservatives or consolidating agents can be analysed using FTIR after removal using organic solvents in a Soxhlet extraction apparatus.
+Cremated bone samples will be analysed using FTIR to assess suitability for dating, based on the crystallinity index.
 Approximately 1mg of sample <0.63µm is mixed with approximately 0.25g potassium bromide.
 They are ground and mixed together using a pestle and mortar.
 A pellet is made using a manually operated hydraulic press at 10 tons for 3 minutes.
-The samples are analysed using a Perkin Elmer Spectrum One FTIR and the spectrum compared to standard material (e.g. collagen or cellulose).
+The samples are analysed using a Perkin Elmer Spectrum One FTIR and the spectrum compared to standard material.

 Measurement & Analysis of Samples